 Acknowledgements.
-Chiara Cagnazzo is supported by the Centro Euro-Mediterraneo per i 25 Cambiamenti Climatici.
+Chiara Cagnazzo is supported by the Centro Euro-Mediterraneo per i Cambiamenti Climatici.
 Elisa Manzini acknowledges the support of the EC SCOUT-O3 Integrated Project (505390-GOCE-CT-2004) for part of this work.
-Natalia Calvo has been supported by the Spanish Ministry of Education and Science and the Fulbright Commission in Spain.
+Natalia Calvo was supported by the Spanish Ministry of Education and Science and the Fulbright Commission in Spain.
 CCSRNIES's research has been supported by the Global Environmental Research Fund (GERF) of the Ministry of the Environment (MOE) of Japan (A-071).
-MRI simulations 30 have been made partly with the MRI supercomputer and partly with the NIES supercomputer.

-We acknowledge the modeling groups for making their simulations available for this analysis, the Chemistry-Climate Model Validation Activity (CCMVal) for WCRP's (World Climate Research Programme) SPARC (Stratospheric Processes and their Role in Climate) project for organizing and coordinating the model data analysis activity, and the British Atmospheric

-Data Center (BADC) for collecting and archiving the CCMVal model output.
+MRI simulations have been made partly with the MRI supercomputer and partly with the NIES supercomputer.
+CMAM simulations were supported by the Canadian Foundation for Climate and Atmospheric Sciences and run on the Environment Canada Supercomputer.
+We acknowledge the modeling groups for making their simulations available for this analysis, the Chemistry-Climate Model Validation Activity (CCMVal) for WCRP's (World Climate Research Programme) SPARC (Stratospheric Processes and their Role in Climate) project for organizing and coordinating the model data analysis activity, and the British Atmospheric Data Center (BADC) for collecting and archiving the CCMVal model output.
 Chiara Cagnazzo and Elisa Manzini are grateful to Antonio Navarra for useful discussions.
 We are thankful to John Austin for suggestions and discussions on the manuscript.